Picture of Lisbon's Waterfront

 News

-News pertaining to this workshop and associated events and initiatives will be posted at http://scive.blogspot.com
+All news pertaining to this topic and associated initiatives will be posted at http://scive.blogspot.com

-This will be a one-day meeting, including invited speakers, submitted papers and discussion.
-It will take place during ECCS - the European Conference on Complex Systems at Lisbon, on the 16th September 2010.
+The workshop took place during ECCS - the European Conference on Complex Systems at Lisbon, on the 16th September 2010.
+These are linked to the slides/presentation that were given.

 Publication